-How do you calculate the soil bearing pressures?
+How do you calculate the strap footing bearing pressures?

 In the design of a strap footing the system is assumed infinitely rigid and acts as a unit, so that the longitudinal bending moments are resisted entirely by the strap beam.
 The calculation of the bearing pressures implies the calculation of the upward reaction forces at the center of both footings by taking moments about the other footing, by simple Statics, as shown below.
 Even when there’s an eccentricity between the applied loads and the reactions, the footings cannot rotate due to the restraining action of the strap beam between the two columns.